nickpreston24/sort-yourself-out/README.md

   - [ ] Add the Radial Progress bar to the Gannt chart.
         ![img](https://www.productplan.com/uploads/2019/11/Gantt-chart.png)
   - [ ] Learn tables for the Gannt chart
+- [ ] Show the top 3 Rewards in small Cards
+- [ ] Show % Done for each card w/ radial progress

 ## Nice to haves